A peep at Ocado's proprietary technology

 As you would expect, we are preparing sensibly for a number of scenarios.
 We have not seen any panic buying yet – bear in mind that fresh and chilled food represents around half of our sales and that these are the sort of products which you cannot stockpile.
 At present, we've seen no impact to the supply of any products from the EU.

-*"storage locations" in tech-speak are slots within the grid above which the bots move products.
+*storage locations in tech-speak are slots within the grid pictured above where the bots move products